Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Trajectory Optimization and Policy Synthesis

 We solve the optimization problem \eqref{eq:robust-traj-opt} using a \ac{SCP} approach.
 At each iteration, we linearize around the current nominal trajectory $(\vec{z}, \vec{v})$ and solve the resulting convex optimization problem:

 The constraints \eqref{eq:inner-cvx-robust-trust-region} ensure the validity of the local linearization.
 The resulting increments $\delta \vec{z}$ and $\delta \vec{v}$ are then used to update the nominal trajectory, and the procedure is repeated until convergence.
-The full algorithm is summarized below.
+The full algorithm is summarized in Alg.~\ref{alg:scp}.

 While the optimization problem \eqref{eq:inner-cvx-robust} is convex and can be solved by standard solvers, its structure can be exploited to drastically improve computational efficiency.
 A specialized solver is detailed in \cref{app:fast-sls}.